mohankumart/crossovertest/README.md

 1. Write polyfill for piechart in >IE10
 2. Create image sprites
 3. Write more unit test cases to cover edge cases
+4. canvas code need to be more generic
+5. Modal dialog overlay code need to be more generic